espocrm/documentation/docs/development/di.md

 * AppParams - defined in metadata: app > appParams

 And many others.
 You can use `grep -R 'injectableFactory'` to find where it's used in Espo.

-### Injectable interace

-Using *Injectable* interface is deprecated.
-It's left for backward compatibility.